bbdavidbb/YogAi/README.md

 *sampleposes* just contains the yoga pose images used in conjunction with app.py to display correctly classified yoga poses

-* Final Report and Efficient Net Reports for project *
+*Final Report and Efficient Net Report are the reports for our project*

 ## Slides
 https://docs.google.com/presentation/d/1pwgeNmPPewbE9TFqNUettRD5vyq0Fc5I4fMX1u-p0ws/edit?usp=sharing